Overview

 Themes: Existentialism and Mortality, Identity and the Search for Purpose, The Dangers of Technology and the Limits of Control, Love and Relationships

-Conflict and Stakes: The main conflict revolves around the struggle between the replicants and Deckard, as the replicants seek to extend their limited lifespan while Deckard is tasked with hunting them down.
+Conflict & Stakes: The main conflict revolves around the struggle between the replicants and Deckard, as the replicants seek to extend their limited lifespan while Deckard is tasked with hunting them down.
 The stakes include the survival of the replicants and the safety of the human population.

-Overall Mood: Tense, suspenseful, and introspective
+Mood: Tense, suspenseful, and introspective

 Standout Features: